statlink/CompositionalData/CompositionalData.md

 -   `r pkg("complmrob")`: Robust regression methods for compositional data.
 The distribution of the estimates can be approximated with various bootstrap methods.
 These bootstrap methods are available for the compositional as well as for standard robust regression estimates.
 This allows for direct comparison between them.

--   `r pkg("robCompositions")`: Methods for analysis of compositional data including robust methods, imputation of missing values, methods to replace rounded zeros, count zeros, methods to deal with essential zeros (), (robust) outlier detection for compositional data, (robust) principal component analysis for compositional data, (robust) factor analysis for compositional data, (robust) discriminant analysis for compositional data (Fisher rule), robust regression with compositional predictors, functional data analysis and p-splines, contingency and compositional tables and (robust) Anderson-Darling normality tests for compositional data as well as popular log-ratio transformations.
+-   `r pkg("robCompositions")`: Methods for analysis of compositional data including robust methods, imputation of missing values, methods to replace rounded zeros, count zeros, methods to deal with essential zeros, (robust) outlier detection for compositional data, (robust) principal component analysis for compositional data, (robust) factor analysis for compositional data, (robust) discriminant analysis for compositional data (Fisher rule), robust regression with compositional predictors, functional data analysis and p-splines, contingency and compositional tables and (robust) Anderson-Darling normality tests for compositional data as well as popular log-ratio transformations.
 In addition, visualisation and diagnostic tools are implemented as well as high and low-level plot functions for the ternary diagram.

--   `r pkg("robregcc")`: We implement the algorithm estimating the parameters of the robust regression model with compositional covariates.
+-   `r pkg("robregcc")`: The package implements the algorithm estimating the parameters of the robust regression model with compositional covariates.
 The model simultaneously treats outliers and provides reliable parameter estimates.

 ### Regression modelling